toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 ```

 By default, the `about` route handler loads the `about.hbs` template.
-This means we don't actually have to change anything in the new `app/routes/about.js` file for the `about.hbs` template to render as we want.
+We don't actually have to change anything in the new `app/routes/about.js` route handler file,
+as all we are doing is displaying static content in our `about.hbs` template.

 With all of the routing in place from the generator, we can get right to work on coding our template.
 For our `about` page, we'll add some HTML that has a bit of information about the site: